 Want to suggest some Chinese reading?

 If you would like to suggest a Chinese passage or text for this website to display then please use this contact form.
 Please let us know who the author is so credit can be given.
 Alternatively you can comment on any page and let us know.
-New reading is added to this page everyday so bookmark this page for fresh Chinese reading to help you with your studies.
+New Chinese reading practice is added to this page often so bookmark this page for fresh Chinese reading material to help you supplement your studies.